Hyperdaze

 Hyperdaze is the second studio album by Australian metalcore band Void of Vision.
 It was released on 13 September 2019 by UNFD.
-It was produced by Northlane guitarist Jon Deiley and Lance Prenc, and recorded at Prenc's home studio and Pony Music Rehearsal Studios in Hallam.
+It was produced by Northlane guitarist Jon Deiley and Lance Prenc, and recorded at Prenc's home studio in Kinglake.

 Background and promotion

 On 22 July 2019, UNFD announced that they would be releasing four band's new songs, Void of Vision was later revealed to be one of them.

 On 23 July, their new single "Hole in Me" was released alongside an accompanying music video.
 Their sophomore studio album Hyperdaze was then announced for a release date of 13 September.
 On 3 September, their second single "Babylon" was released.
 On 9 September, their third single "If Only" was released alongside an accompanying music video.

 From October–December, Void of Vision are set to join Northlane on their Australian and European legs of their Alien World Tour.

 Writing and composition

 About how the album will be heavy and angry, vocalist Jack Bergin said: